 Now, Imagine for a moment you were plonked into a brand new job tomorrow (they offer a good pension and other perks, don't worry).
 You have a fresh machine and environment set up for you.

 What would be the first things you would want to know?
 Well let's hazard a guess:

 It’s a quick win to set code style expectations.
 It will take a developer probably just a few hours to throw together a good code style guide: brackets, naming conventions, logging etc.

-At Brightec we follow the conventions used by the Google Android team and you can find their style guide here.
+At Brightec we follow the conventions used by the Google Android team, check out their style guide.
 (The only part we don’t follow is prefixing variable names, it seems a little ugly and unreadable).

 Getting developers to adhere to consistent formatting is easy:

 Overall styling is largely down to personal taste and readability, but it’s essential to ensure consistency throughout a team and should probably be set by the lead developer.

 Here are a few of our guidelines that we use in addition to the Google Android guidelines.
 These will probably seem familiar to you:

 Don't miss the first post in this series: Why Continuous Integration?.

 This article was originally written for Brightec by Seren Matthews